un1ck-andy/un1ck-andy/README.md

-Hi, I'm a Ukranian Software Developer with DevOps skills.
+Hi, I'm a Ukranian Software Developer with DevOps skills. <br>
 I was not born a programmer - I was a lawyer and a university professor, but my work was always closely related to IT.
-That's my hobby, my passion,  and I'm sure my calling.
+That's my hobby, my passion,  and I'm sure my calling. <br>
-Here you can find some of my projects that I am working on.
+Here you can find some of my projects that I am working on. <br>
 Kindly note that I have a website with a portfolio  - klmk.tech

 <!---